Chrysanthemum is a genus of about40 species of perennials native to Asia and Europe, which belongs to the Asteraceae family.

 The genus name was derived from the Greek words “chrysos”(gold) and “anthemon” (flower).

 Chrysanthemums have different meanings across cultures and religions.

-They symbolize fidelity, friendship, modesty, loyalty, devotion, cheerfulness, longevity and good spirits.
+They symbolize fidelity, friendship, modesty, loyalty, sadness, devotion, cheerfulness, longevity and good spirits.

 They can also symbolize happiness, joy and beauty.